echronos/echronos/components/mpu-armv7m/docs.md

 ### `protection_domains/protection_domain/symbols/symbol`

 This configuration item denotes either a C identifier, or an object file that corresponds to a source file after the build process.
-For example, with an implementation file, `foobar.c`, containing:
+For example, with an implementation file, `foobar.c`, that contains the following:

     int foo_int;
     int bar_int;